Art car: History

-A well known early art car used for commercial advertisement was the Oscar Mayer Wienie Wagon—Later versions were known as the Wienermobile.
+Gloworama, a 2010 New Year's Eve event in Houston, Texas, had over 100 illuminated entrants.
+It was produced by ArtX.
+The illuminated parade also drew the attention of the Galveston, Texas-based business Yaga's Entertainment, Inc. (the contract holder of Mardi Gras!
+Galveston 2011–2015) as part of their five-year contract signed on 18 November 2010.A well known early art car used for commercial advertisement was the Oscar Mayer Wienie Wagon—Later versions were known as the Wienermobile.
 These are bus-sized vehicles styled to appear as a hot dog on a bun.
 Commercial use of the art car has become popular in the 20th and continues into the 21st century.
 At the same time visionary applications including cars transformed into religious shrines continues to place visionary self-taught artists, student artists and corporate artists side by side on the road and at art car events.

 The art car culture was once strongest throughout Texas and the Southeast but now it extends throughout the United States and art car events can be found in many major cities as well as in small country towns.
 Art cars now very evident in the East, with a large event often held in Baltimore.
 In Canada, art cars are popular in British Columbia and also in the western Canadian plains with shows in Nanaimo, British Columbia and Regina, Saskatchewan.
 Other cars can be found throughout the world, most recently in Europe with the European arm of car-hire firm Avis supporting the movement.